daohoangson/go-socialcounters/README.md

 #### Further configuration

-To make use of memory caching, enable the [Heroku MemCachier add-on](https://devcenter.heroku.com/articles/memcachier) for your application.
+ * To make use of memory caching, enable the [Heroku MemCachier add-on](https://devcenter.heroku.com/articles/memcachier) for your application.
 ````
 heroku addons:create memcachier
 ````
+ * Add `WHITELIST` and/or `BLACKLIST` in Heroku Config Vars page to secure and prevent other people from abusing your app.